IDoTheHax/IDoTheBot/README.md

 /moderate
 Handle moderation tasks effortlessly with commands to delete, mute, ban users, or edit messages.

+/warn
+Warn users when they misbehave, they will be dmed and publicly shamed for their actions

+/warnings
+View a users warn count

+/clearwarns
+Clear the warnings of a user when they behave well

 ### 💻 How to Use
 Invite the bot to your Discord server using this link.